duniter/duniter/readme.md

         -V, --version           output the version number
         -p, --port <port>       Port to listen for requests -c, --currency <name>   Name of the currency managed by this node.
-        -C, --config <name>     Name of the currency to configure.
         --mhost <host>          MongoDB host.
         --mport <port>          MongoDB port.
         --pgpkey <keyPath>      Path to the private key used for signing HTTP responses.